mattkirke/mattkirke/README.md

 ### Hi there 👋
 Hi there, my name is Matt Kirke.
+I have just completed the School of Code Bootcamp!

-I am currently completing the School of Code Bootcamp.
+- I am currently completing the #100DaysOfCoding challenge
 <!--
-**mattkirke/mattkirke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: